 Find out how our trained counsellors could help you if you are finding it hard to come to terms with feelings about sight loss

-The RNIB Emotional Support Service (ESS) is a small team of telephone counsellors.
+Our Sight Loss Counselling Team, previously known as the Emotional Support Service, is a small team of telephone counsellors.
 Our service is accredited by the British Association for Counselling & Psychotherapy (BACP).
 We offer confidential telephone support, information and counselling to people who, because of sight loss, are experiencing emotional difficulties.

 We also run telephone support groups facilitated by a counsellor.
 Groups are formed throughout the year so you can contact us anytime to know when the next one will start.
 Download more specific information about our "Seeing it through" telephone support groups: